westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

   SAT may be provided either by the kernel *libata* subsystem for ATA disks connected to SATA adapters or by an SAS host bus adapter (HBA) for SATA disks connected to such an adapter.
-* **Zoned Block Device Driver** This driver uses the kernel ZBD interface to control both ZBC and ZAC disks.
+* **Zoned Block Device Driver** This driver uses the kernel zoned block devie interface to control both ZBC and ZAC disks.
 This driver is only available if kernel zoned block device support is present and enabled.
-This driver is no longer available in *libzbc* v6 and on.
+This driver is no longer available in *libzbc* v6.0.0 and upward.
 * **File Emulation Driver** This driver emulates a host managed ZBC disk using a regular file or regular block device as backend storage.
 This driver is intended for development only.
 A more advanced ZBC disk emulation solution is provided by the [*tcmu-runner*](/docs/tools/tcmu-runner) project.
-This driver is no longer available in *libzbc* v6 an on.
+This driver is no longer available in *libzbc* v6.0.0.0 and upward.

 The figure below shows this structure.

 <Image src="tools-libzbc.png"
 title="libzbc v5.0.0 - v6.0.0 internal backend drivers organization"/>

-## *libzbc* versions
+The latest version of *libzbc*, version 6.0.0, does not support the **Zoned Block Device Driver**.
+This change avoids the overlap in functionality with [*libzbd*](libzbd.md).
+In practice, it means that *libzbc* is now a pure passthrough library which never use the kernel zoned block devie management interface.

-The latest release of *libzbc*, version 6.0.0, has introduced some functionality changes that are not backwards compatible.
-In particular, **Zoned Block Device Driver** and **File Emulation Driver** are no longer available.
-The reason for the block driver removal is to avoid the overlap in functionality with [*libzbd*](libzbd.md).
-The file emulation driver has been taken out because the modern QEMU and [*tcmu-runner*](tcmu-runner.md) provide much more extensive and flexible means for ZBD emulation, making *libzbc*-based emulation obsolete.
+*libzbc* version 6.0.0 also removes the **File Emulation Driver** because recent versions of QEMU and [*tcmu-runner*](tcmu-runner.md) provide much more extensive and flexible means for emulating a ZBC device, making *libzbc*-based emulation obsolete.

 The figure below illustrates the new *libzbc* v6.0.0 structure.

 <Image src="tools-libzbc6.png"
-title="libzbc v5.0.0 - v6.0.0 internal backend drivers organization"/>
+title="libzbc v6.0.0 upward internal backend drivers organization"/>

 ## State model